locationtech/geotrellis/docs/spark/spark-joins.md

  // all results are of type RDD[(SpatialKey, Tile)]
 ```

-Other supported operations can been seen `geotrellis.spark.op._`
+Other supported operations can been found in the
-package and it's sub-packages.
+`geotrellis.spark.mapalgebra` package and its sub-packages.

-In order to provide this concise and intuitive syntax for map
+In order to provide this concise and intuitive syntax for map algebra
-algebra operations between two layers some assumptions need to
+operations between two layers some assumptions need to be made regarding
-be made regarding the mechanics of the join.
-Specifically by
+the mechanics of the join.
+So, by default, GeoTrellis will use the spark
-default GeoTrellis will use spark implementation of inner join
+implementation of inner join deferring to spark for the production of an
-deferring to spark to producer appropriate partitioner for the
+appropriate partitioner for the result.
+Thus, if two layers being
-result.
-Thus if two layers being operated on are not aligned the
+operated on are not aligned the result of the operation will contain
-result of the operation will contain only the intersecting tiles.
+**only** the intersecting tiles.

-### Explicit Joins
+## Explicit Joins

 In cases where it is important to control the type of join a more
-explicit manner is required.
-We make direct call to
+explicit method is required.
+We make a direct call to
-`geotrellis.raster.op.local.Add` object to perform per tile operations.
+`geotrellis.raster.mapalgebra.local.Add.apply` to perform per tile operations.

 Because all binary operations must have the shape of `(V, V) => R`
 we provide an extension method on `RDD[(K, (V, V))]` that decomposes